nu7hatch/react/README.md

 ## Copyright

-Copyright (c) 2010 Kriss Kowalik.
-See LICENSE for details.
+== Copyright

+Copyleft 2010 Chris Kowalik.
+WTFPL Baby!

+DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+0. You just DO WHAT THE FUCK YOU WANT TO.